Shrike-Lab/HomeLab-PDU-V1/ASSEMBLY/README.md

 # Assembly:
 This section contains the bill of materials for each variant, as well as renders and exploded views of the sub-assemblies.

+- All CAD files have been exported as an STL for printing, along with an STP for editing.

 **All variants contain the following components:**

 | Component          | Quantity | Link/Location | Source |